 Arranging live-in care for a loved one is a big decision.
 It’s important to the whole family has a good idea of what to expect.
 That’s where the Elder Standards come in.

 We spell out in detail what you can expect from your carer, and what they can expect from you.
-As well as the characteristics we look for in a carer to make sure they’re the right kind of person – capable of look after those closest to you.
+As well as the characteristics we look for in a carer to make sure they’re the right kind of person – capable of looking after those closest to you.

 Your carer is there to help with a range of duties, from personal care to keeping the house nice and tidy.